-13. Fee
+12. Fee

 The institution shall charge only fee as prescribed by the affiliating body / State government concerned in accordance with provision of N.C.T.E.
-Guideline and as per University Guidance .
+Guideline and as per University Guidance.

-14. Standard of passing
+13. Standard of passing

-- 1. To pass in any one of the semester of M.P.Ed Examination a candidate shall have to obtain at least 50% of marks in each theory paper and 50% in practical (Internal as well as External). - i.
-To pass M.P.Ed in $2^{nd}$ class: 50% and above but below 55% in aggregate. - ii.
-To pass Higher Second class: 50% and above but below 60% in aggregate. - iii.
-To pass First class: 60% and above but below 70% in aggregate. - iv.
-To pass Distinction: 70% and above in aggregate. - I. If the student fail or absent in semester I - if the student is fail or absent in any theory paper or university practical exam he / she is allow to appear in semester II University examination. - II.
-If the student who is fail or absent in semester I & II, theory & practical will be allow to appear semester III University examination, he/ she need not to appear for internal assessment (theory & practical) of semester I & II. - III.
-If the student who is fail or absent in semester -I, II, III, he/ she will be given permission in semester IV University examination.
-He / she should passed semester-I, II, & III internal assessment. - IV.
+1. To pass in any one of the semester of M.P.Ed Examination a candidate shall have to obtain at least 50% of marks in each theory paper and 50% in practical (Internal as well as External).

+i.
+To pass M.P.Ed in 2nd class: 50% and above but below 55% in aggregate.

+ii.
+To pass Higher Second class: 50% and above but below 60% in aggregate.

+iii.
+To pass First class: 60% and above but below 70% in aggregate.

+iv.
+To pass Distinction: 70% and above in aggregate.

+- I. If the student fail or absent in semester I if the student is fail or absent in any theory paper or university practical exam He / She is allow to appear in semester II University examination. - II.
+If the student who is fail or absent in semester I & II, theory & practical will be allow to appear semester III University examination, He/ She need not to appear for internal assessment (theory & practical) of semester I & II.(If He/ she passed internal theory and practical.) - III.
+If the student who is fail or absent in semester I, II he/ she will be not given permission in semester IV University examination.
+He / she should passed semester-I, II internal assessment & University examination. - IV.
 If the student who is fails or absent in semester I & II, theory & practical will be given admission in semester III.
-He/she need not appear for internal assessment (theory & practical) of semester I & II. - V. If the student who is fail or absent in semester II & III, in theory and practical, he, she is eligible to take admission to the semester IV and he/she can given examination in University theory and practical together of semester II,III and IV.
+He/she need not appear for internal assessment (theory & practical) of semester I & II. - V. If the student who is fail or absent in semester III, in theory and practical, he, she is eligible to take admission to the semester IV and he/she can given examination in University theory and practical together of semester III and IV.

-15. Lesson
+14. Lesson

-A minimum of 30 lessons out of which 10 teaching, 10 coaching and 10 officiating in the school / college/ institution / department shall be conducted.
+A minimum of 32 lessons in the School / College/ institution / department shall be conducted.